-NashTech is delighted to announce that this year we’re on track to gain CMMI Maturity Level 5, Version 2.0.
-We will be the first IT company based in Vietnam to be certified at this level.
+NashTech is delighted to announce that we’ve gained.
+CMMI-DEV V2.0 Maturity Level 5.
+We are the first company in Vietnam to be assessed at the highest Maturity Level of this new CMMI model.
 CMMI is a world-renowned capability and performance improvement framework.
 It helps improve performance by providing businesses with everything they need to consistently develop better products and services.
-We wanted to share with you why we have spent the last year striving for this important certification and how it will benefit our clients.
+We wanted to share with you why we have spent the last year striving for this important achievement and how it will benefit our clients.

 NashTech recognised for high-quality continuous improvement

-NashTech uses the tools and techniques of CMMI to help us make improvements and benchmark our best practices across all our client projects, our talent management programs and our own business operations around the globe.
+NashTech uses the tools and techniques of CMMI to help us make improvements and benchmark our best practices across all our client projects, our talent management programs and our own business operations.
 We use the framework to identify opportunities to improve operational performance and to achieve cost savings for our clients.

 For us, it’s all about taking something good and making it better.
 NashTech is more efficient, streamlined, and rigorous and this enables us to make adjustments in service delivery in order to better achieve client goals at both the project and company-wide level.